magento/devdocs/guides/v1.0/release-notes/issues-fixed.md

 *    Fixed an issue where there was no ability to set category position during creation
 *    Fixed a CSS issue where certain images were absent on banners
 *    Fixed an issue where the `Date Of Birth` value was reset to current date on the customer form
-*    Fixed an issue where the behavior of the "Terms and Conditions" validation on multiple address checkout was different from the one for the one-page checkout
+*    Fixed an issue where the behavior of the **Terms and Conditions** validation on multiple address checkout was different from the one for the one-page checkout
 *    Fixed an issue where it was impossible to check out with multiple addresses
 *    Fixed an issue where the `This is a required field` message was not displayed for "Terms and Conditions" if the latter was not selected
 *    Fixed an issue where the Discounts and Coupons RSS feed had incorrect title